lineality/Online_Voting_Using_One_Time_Pads/README.md

 https://www.researchgate.net/publication/227617394_Roll_Off_at_the_Top_of_the_Ballot_Intentional_Undervoting_in_American_Presidential_Elections
 (end of reference)

-Another ~'multifactor' check may be to both indicate a choice(mark a vote) and give some information about that choice, e.g. mark candidate 2 and in a second field enter the first letter of that candidate's last name.
+Another ~'multifactor' check may be to both mark a vote-choice on the ballot also and give some information about that choice, e.g. mark candidate 2 and in a second field enter the first letter of that candidate's last name.
 If these do not match, the voter should be alerted to check their ballot selections.
 The voter, offline(enforced by software), scans (e.g. by taking a picture) the filled-out paper ballot.
 (Q: ...print formats...)

 Step 11: (Check Completed-Ballot for Errors)